 How to Make This Recipe:

-All you need to do is add 1lb chicken breasts (cut in half if they’re large,) 3/4 cup brown rice-wild rice blend, 2 minced carrots, 2 minced ribs celery, 1/2 small minced onion, 2 Tablespoons butter (for a little bit of richness because there is so little fat in here,) 2 cloves minced garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper to a 6-quart crock pot.
-Add 6 cups gluten-free chicken broth then cover and cook on low for 4 hours.
+All you need to do is add chicken breasts (cut in half if they’re large,) brown rice-wild rice blend, carrots, celery, onion, butter (for a little bit of richness since there is so little fat in here!) garlic, and spice-cupboard staples including bay leaves, dried rosemary, dried thyme, dried sage, salt, and pepper to a 6-quart crock pot.
+Add chicken broth then cover and cook on low for 4 hours.